 - Credit Hours:

 - Lecture Hours:

 - Special Fee:

 Course DescriptionCovers accounting information from management perspective for planning, performance evaluation and for decision making purposes.
 Includes cost concepts, product costing, cost-volume-profit relationships, profit planning, variance analysis, responsibility accounting and capital budgeting.
-Prerequisite: BA 211.
+Prerequisites: BA 211.
 Audit available.

 Intended Outcomes for the course